charlottemn93/flashcard_app/README.md

 };
 ```

-Please see https://aws.amazon.com/getting-started/hands-on/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/ for the infrastructure, you will need to follow these steps to create a cognito pool and upload the contents of `public elm` to your S3 bucket.
+Please see https://aws.amazon.com/getting-started/hands-on/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/ for the infrastructure, you will need to follow these steps to create a cognito pool and upload the contents of `public-elm` to your S3 bucket.

 # To build